Equibit/Testnet-Alpha/contrib/eqb-spam/README.md

 These scripts are designed to spam the EQB testnet with small random transactions in order to stress-test the system.

-You will need python installed, and also jgarzik's [bitcoinrpc](https://github.com/jgarzik/python-bitcoinrpc) package:
+You will need python3 installed, and also jgarzik's [bitcoinrpc](https://github.com/jgarzik/python-bitcoinrpc) package:

 ```
-pip install python-bitcoinrpc
+pip3 install python-bitcoinrpc
 ```

 There are two ways to join the Spam Network, as a sender and as a receiver (ideally both).
 You will need some EQB in your wallet to participate as a sender, either through mining or accumulated as a receiver before becoming a sender.